lmotte/dynamics-safe-learn/README.md

 **1. Trajectory Simulation and Plotting**

-- 1D Simulation and Plotting: Run the script to simulate 1D second-order systems under sinusoidal control and generate
+- 1D Simulation and Plotting: Run the script to simulate 1D second-order systems with sinusoidal control functions and generate corresponding plots:
-  plots:
    ```bash
    python example_1d.py
     ```